MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 - When considering *maximum height* problems, there will exist a velocity $0$
 - On inclined planes, use the equation $g \space \sin(\theta)$
 	- Remember, mass has no impact on acceleration (though it does on friction, but on inclined plane questions friction is usually discounted)

+##### Vertical motion is analysed by assuming the acceleration due to gravity is constant near Earth’s surface
+- The value $a$ for gravity is $9.8m \space s^{-2}$

+##### Newton’s three Laws of Motion describe the relationship between the force or forces acting on an object, modelled as a point mass, and the motion of the object due to the application of the force or forces

+##### Free body diagrams show the forces and net force acting on objects, from descriptions of real-life situations involving forces acting in one or two dimensions

+##### Momentum is a property of moving objects; it is conserved in a closed system and may be transferred from one object to another when a force acts over a time interval
+- Momentum is conserved in a closed system and a property of moving objects.
+It is a **vector**
+- $p=mv$
+	- mass x velocity
+	- measured by $kg \space m\space s^{-1}$